-When the tests were completed and I was off of the table and another nurse asked me how I was getting home.
+When the tests were completed another nurse asked me how I was getting home.
 I said by public transport.
 He replied that the litre of liquid that I had just drunk was specially formulated not to be absorbed by the body and that I might want to wait around a bit before catching a train.
-I then realised the significance of his comment but not being one to shy away a challenge, decided to jump on the train and see what happened.
+I then realised the significance of his comment but not being one to shy away from a challenge, decided to jump on the train and see what happened.

-I’m pleased to say that nothing happened, not even a hint of having to rush off to the loo.
+I’m pleased to say that nothing, not even a hint of having to rush off to the loo.
 In fact the effect of the prep liquid was very short lived.

 The results weren’t available straight away as they had to be interpreted by an MRI radiologist.
-Would have a three week wait before I saw my usual consultant.
+There was a three week wait before I saw my usual consultant.

 SeHCAT SCAN – 29th July 2014 – St.Thomas’

-A simple procedure for measuring bile acid malabsorption.
-It involved a trip to St.Thomas’ Nuclear Medecine Dept. to swallow a radioactive pill and then return three hours later for scans – 5mins lying on back and then repeat lying on front.
+A simple procedure for measuring the level of bile acid malabsorption.
+It involved a trip to St.Thomas’ Nuclear Medicine Dept. to swallow a radioactive pill and then return three hours later for scans – 5 minutes lying on back and then repeat lying on front.
 Then a further visit, one week later, for follow-up scans.
 The system then compares the two and works out how much of the radio active tracer has remained in the system and from that the bile acid absorption.

-UPPER GI ENDOSCOPY AND VARICEAL BANDING – Monday 3rd September 2012
+UPPER GI ENDOSCOPY – Monday 3rd September 2012

-Off to St.Thomas’ Hospital, this time for an endoscopy……at least that’s what I thought.
-Of all the tests I’ve had I find endoscopies the worst to deal with and would always choose to be sedated.
+Back to St.Thomas’ Hospital, this time for an endoscopy……at least that’s what I thought.
+Of all the tests I find endoscopies the worst to deal with and would always choose to be fully sedated.
 The implication of sedation is not being able to drive for 24 hours afterwards and I really needed the car the next day so I took the decision before I went in that I would only have the throat numbing spray and nothing else.

 I had assumed that the doctor would just be having a look down my upper GI tract to see what state my varices were in.
 Wrong!
-She explained that the intention was to have a look down there and then, if necessary, treat the varices by banding, and for this I would need to be sedated.
+She explained that the intention was, if necessary, to treat the varices by banding, and for this I would need to be sedated.
 I would also need to have the whole procedure repeated in another three weeks and then again in a further three weeks.

-She went through the risks associated with the procedure and got me to sign the consent form.
+She went through the risks associated and got me to sign the consent form.
 I then had a cannula inserted in the back of my hand and I was ready for the procedure.
-After a few minutes I was wheeled into the testing room, had a couple of squirts of throat numbing spray (xylocaine – tastes of burnt bananas) and then the sedative was injected into the cannula.
+After a few minutes I was wheeled into the testing room, had a couple of squirts of throat numbing spray (xylocaine – tastes of burnt bananas), gripped a camera guide between my teeth and then the sedative was injected into the cannula.